 The catalog.execution_component_phases view displays the start and end times for the data flow components, for each phase of an execution.
 This view displays this information for these components only when the logging level of the package execution is set to Performance or Verbose.

-An example of a diagnostic event, is the DiagnosticEx event.
-Whenever an Execute Package task executes a child package, it logs this event.
-The event message consists of the parameter values passed to child packages
+An example of a diagnostic event is the DiagnosticEx event.
+Whenever an Execute Package task executes a child package, this event captures the parameter values passed to child packages.

-The value of the message column for DiagnosticEx is XML text. .
+The value of the message column for DiagnosticEx is XML text.
 To view the message text for a package execution, query the catalog.operation_messages (SSISDB Database) view.
 Note that the DiagnosticEx event does not preserve whitespace in its XML output to reduce the size of the log.
 To improve readability, copy the log into an XML editor - in Visual Studio, for example - that supports XML formatting and syntax highlighting.